Batrachedra agaura

 Batrachedra agaura is a species of moth in the family Batrachedridae.
 It is endemic to New Zealand.
 This species is distributed throughout the country.
-The species inhabits native forest especially beech and kanuka forest or manuka scrubland.
-The larvae of this species is associated with sooty mold and with sooty beech scale.
-It has been hypothesised that the larvae feed on sooty beech scale.
-However they may also feed on the sooty mold itself.
-The adult female is lighter in appearance than the male and the species shows considerable variation in patterns on forewing.
+The species inhabits native forests, especially beech and kanuka forests or manuka scrubland.
+The larvae of this species are associated with sooty mold and sooty beech scale.
+It has been hypothesized that the larvae feed on sooty beech scale.
+However, they may also feed on the sooty mold itself.
+The adult female is lighter in appearance than the male, and the species shows considerable variation in patterns on the forewing.
 Adults are on the wing from October to February.
 They are nocturnal and occasionally attracted to light.

 Taxonomy

 This species was described in 1901 by Edward Meyrick.
-George Hudson discussed and illustrated this species both in his 1928 publication The Butterflies and Moths of New Zealand, and in his 1950 book Fragments of New Zealand entomology.
-John S. Dugdale criticised the quality of Hudson's illustrations arguing that the images were not as brown as specimens of the moth.
+George Hudson discussed and illustrated this species both in his 1928 publication The Butterflies and Moths of New Zealand, and in his 1950 book Fragments of New Zealand Entomology.
+John S. Dugdale criticized the quality of Hudson's illustrations, arguing that the images were not as brown as specimens of the moth.
 The lectotype was collected by Meyrick at Mount Arthur below Flora Saddle in the Nelson district.
 This specimen is held at the Natural History Museum, London.

 Description

 Meyrick described the species as follows:

-Alfred Philpott described the proboscis of the adult of this species as being long and well developed.
+Alfred Philpott described the proboscis of the adult of this species as being long and well-developed.
 The female of the species is lighter in appearance than the male.
-The colour and markings of this species shows considerable variation.
+The color and markings of this species show considerable variation.